 3. Take a walk in the community

-One of the best ways to learn about neighborhoods in your local real estate market is to get out there and take a tour.
+One of the best ways to learn about neighborhoods in your local real estate market is to do a live broadcast where you feature a neighborhood.
+Get out there and take your audience on a tour.
 You can talk about the quickest routes from each of your neighborhoods to the airport.
 Learn the differences among the local grocery stores, bakeries, and coffee shops.

-You may say, “yes, all this sounds great, but how would I share this?
+You may say, “yes, all this sounds great, but how would I do this?
+If I am not technical.”

 I’ve got you covered, my friend.